-Brushing your beard too often puts a lot of stress on the hair, as the bristles stretch the hair fibers causing them to snap and shed early.
+Brushing your beard too often puts a lot of stress on it.

-This can lead to areas of patchiness, or skin irritation, and leave your beard with split ends.
-Using the correct tools, such as a high-quality brush with natural boar bristles, can help to prevent snagging of hairs and therefore decrease hair breakage.
+Using the correct tools, such as a high-quality brush with natural boar bristles, can help to prevent snagging of hairs.

 Considering the points outlined in this article could have a dramatic effect on the look of your beard.

 Because every man is different, and so is every beard, maintaining facial hair is unique to each individual.